datascientest-fastAPI-project-group-25/fastAPI-project-app/docs/workflows/github-actions.md

    - Use the `--skip-security` flag to skip security checks during local testing

 3. **Missing Frontend Test Script**:
-   - npm error "Missing script: test" may occur
+   - pnpm error "Missing script: test" may occur
    - This is expected if you haven't defined a test script in package.json

 4. **Vulnerabilities in Frontend Dependencies**:
-   - npm audit may report vulnerabilities
+   - pnpm audit may report vulnerabilities
    - Use `--skip-audit` to bypass this check during local testing

 ## Workflow Improvements